Levels of BIM maturity

 Managed CAD in 2D or 3D format with a collaborative tool providing a common data environment with a standardised approach to data structure and format.
 Commercial data will be managed by standalone finance and cost management packages with no integration.

 A managed 3D environment held in separate discipline 'BIM' tools with data attached.
 Commercial data will be managed by enterprise resource planning software and integrated by proprietary interfaces or bespoke middleware.
 This level of BIM may utilise 4D construction sequencing and/or 5D cost information.
-The Government’s BIM Strategy Paper calls for the industry to achieve Level 2 BIM by 2016.
+The Government’s BIM Strategy Paper called for the industry to achieve Level 2 BIM by 2016.

 With ongoing development of the processes and tools available, and feedback from early adopter projects and other industry experience, the UK Government in 2014 refined its definition of level 2 BIM as the following seven components: